Dale0311/react-v2/README.md

   to do this we need to declare the state "upwards" to the parent of MyButton e.g MyApp and then pass the values and fn using props

+- <h4>Principles for structuring state:</h4>
+  1. <b>Group related state</b> - If we always update two or more state variables at the same time, consider merging them into a single state variable.
+  2. <b>Avoid contradictions in state</b> - if we have two or more state that contradicts each other, try to avoid it.
+  3. <b>Avoid redundancy</b> - if a certain variable can be compute/render from a existing props/state, create a normal var.
+  4. <b>Avoid duplication in state</b>
+  5. <b>Avoid deeply nested state</b>

+  links to docu - <u>https://react.dev/learn/choosing-the-state-structure</u>

 ### Destructuring 101

 - copy the values of the variable